cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## CPace inputs {#OptionalInputs}

-For accommodating different application settings, CPace offers the following inputs which depending on the application scenario MAY also be the empty string:
+For accommodating different application settings, CPace offers the following inputs which, depending on the application scenario, MAY also be the empty string:

 - Party identity strings (A,B).
-  In CPace each party can be  given a party identity string which might be a device name a user name or an URL.
+  In CPace, each party can be  given a party identity string which might be a device name, a user name, or an URL.
   CPace offers two alternative options for authenticating the party identifiers in the course of the protocol run (see {{sec-considerations-ids}}).